vmchale/dickinson/doc/user-guide.md

 `:pick` is a builtin construct which randomly selects a tag of type `means`.

+Note also `:bind` in place of `:let` --- this construct resolves all randomness before bringing `means` into scope.

 So the Tracery bot might produce

 ```